clipperhouse/uax29/README.md

 - We code-gen the Unicode categories relevant to UAX 29 by running `go generate` at the repository root.

 - We’re working on the official [test suite](https://unicode.org/reports/tr41/tr41-26.html#Tests29).
-As of this writing, the `words` package passes 1600 of 1823 tests.
+[More...](https://github.com/clipperhouse/uax29/issues/1)

 - Support for [grapheme rules](https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) and perhaps [sentence rules](https://unicode.org/reports/tr29/#Sentence_Boundaries) might be useful.

 - There is [discussion](https://groups.google.com/d/msg/golang-nuts/_79vJ65KuXc/B_QgeU6rAgAJ) of implementing the above in Go’s [`x/text`](https://godoc.org/golang.org/x/text) package.

+### See also

+[jargon](https://github.com/clipperhouse/jargon), a text pipelines package for CLI and Go, which consumes this package.